cnruby/gradle_java/README.md

-## Help: What is it?
-"Deprecated Gradle features were used in this build"
-- "Deprecated Gradle features" in the future Gradle version can exists in the file `build.gradle`
+## Help: "Deprecated Gradle features" in the future Gradle version were used in the file `build.gradle`

 - Step 1: Download this project